Cognitive, Intrapersonal, and Interpersonal Competencies, according to learning scientists,

 Reasonable experts in Writing Studies would most likely answer this question differently given that writing is such a complex, organic, recursive, rhetorical, psychosocial process.

-we believe language and writing are interwoven; that writing is thinking.
+That qualifier aside, we believe language and writing are interwoven; that writing is thinking.

 Knowledge of the domain of Rhetoric plays a King Kong-sized role in critical thinking.
 Whether you want to sell a used car, write a federal proposal to obtain $5M in funding, or pitch a business case study to get a job at McKinsey, a consulting firm, you need to analyze the rhetorical situation, conduct pertinent research, craft appeals to logos, pathos, and ethos, organize the document to emphasize your thesis or research question, to shape your focus and research methods.